About Retina Consultants of Alabama

 Find a Location

-• Advanced retinal imaging and diagnostic testing
+• Leading-edge imaging and diagnostic technology

-• Medical and surgical retinal treatment
+• Personalized medical and surgical treatment plans

-• Specialized care for uveitis and ocular inflammation
+• Expertise in uveitis and ocular inflammation

-• Urgent retinal care availability
+• Emergency retinal care when time matters

 Understanding the Parts of the Eye We Treat